wraithio/advice-generator-app-main-2/README.md

 vercel [here](https://advice-generator-app-main-2.vercel.app/)

-peer review by :
+peer review by : Gianpaolo Reinares

-comments :
+comments : Everything looks good; Randomly generates advice after every click; in your 'updateDivider' section, just remove the 'public' is it kind of messes with the responsiveness; besides that, everything else works great.